Twyfelfontein: Artworks

 Additionally, the site contains rock paintings at 13 different locations, with depictions of humans painted in red ochre in six rock shelters.
 The similar occurrence of rock paintings and rock engravings is very rare.

 The hunter-gatherers made most of the iconic engravings and probably all the paintings.
 The carvings represent animals such as rhinoceroses, elephants, ostriches and giraffes as well as depictions of human and animal footprints.
 Some of the figures, most prominently the "Lion Man"—a lion with an extremely long rectangular kinked tail ending in a six-toed pugmark— depict the transformation of humans into animals.
 This transformation and the depiction of animals together with their tracks make it likely that they were created as part of shamanist rituals.
 The more simplistic perception that they only show hunter-gatherers' attempts to acquire food is now thought to be naïve.

-Engravings of animals that certainly never occurred in this area, like a sea lion, penguins, and possibly flamingos indicate that the hunter-gatherers might have had contact with the coast more than 100 km away.
+Engravings of animals that certainly never occurred in this area, like a sea lion, penguins, and possibly flamingos indicate that the hunter-gatherers might have ventured to the coast more than 100 km away.
 A modern archaeological survey led by Sven Ouzman questions these descriptions of Scherz' initial investigation and describes the not easily recognisable fauna as "strange animals"—rough work of animals, possibly giraffe, that did occur at Twyfelfontein.

 The Khoikhoi herders produced the geometric imagery, probably depicting herder groups.
 They are also the creators of the more worldly indentations in that area that served as grinding hollows and game boards.
-Some of the stones bear marks from use as gong stones; they make unusual sounds when hit.
+Some of the stones bear marks from use as gong stones, which make unusual sounds when hit.